QuebecDO/CXX/README.md

-FILED WITH GRAMMAR MISTAKES, TO FIX AT FINAL VERSION
+FILED WITH GRAMMAR MISTAKES, TO FIX AT FINAL VERSION (REFORMAT SECTIONS AND TITLES TOO)

 # CXX

 ## Introduction